manishjha2088/Consul-Windows/README.md

 Use DNS forwarding if integrating with service discovery

 📂 About
-This repo is maintained by Manish Jha for experimenting with HashiCorp Consul on Windows using native tools and service integration.
+This repo is maintained by @manishjha2088 for experimenting with HashiCorp Consul on Windows using native tools and service integration.